• Skip to primary navigation

 Cost- Over 10 dollars

-How to play- Players play a card from their hand, and place their chip on the corresponding character on the board.
-Dragon cards can be used to remove an opponent’s chip while unicorn cards are wild.
-The first player with 4 chips in a row wins.
+How to play- In Sequence, players play a card from their hand, and place their chip on the corresponding character on the board.

 This game encourages development of logical thinking skills.

-Cons- My 3 year old enjoys this game, but still doesn’t quite get the concept of 4 in a row vertically, horizontally, diagonally, etc. She does enjoy playing it with an adult however, and it’s nice that the whole family can play and actually enjoy it.
+Cons- My 3 year old enjoys this game, but still doesn’t quite get the concept of 4 in a row vertically, horizontally, diagonally, etc.

 Card Games For 3 Year Olds